searchspring/snapfu-patches/docs/edit-json.md

 This document describes how to utilize the `edit-json` file action.

 ## Changes
-After providing the file selector `action` and `changes` are then specified - for editing JSON fields the `action` is "edit-json".
+After providing the file selector, `action` and `changes` are then specified - for editing JSON fields the `action` is "edit-json".
 The `changes` property is an array of modifications to make to the file; available changes are shown below.

 Each change allows for two different methods of accessing the property to modify: `properties` and `path`.
 When using `properties` you provide an object that defines the path and values.
 With `path` an optional `value` or `values` can be provided as needed.
 These are further explained below and examples are provided.